Dealing with breakup after infidelity is much harder

 Every breakup is hard, you go through different stages of grief and pain before you can heal and leave things behind you.
 But recovering from a breakup with a person that was never yours, to begin with, is even harder.
 Let me explain why.

 Returning visitors have followed my first steps in the Mexican dating scene.
 Walking on eggshells not to break your own heart.
-For dating in a land of macho men that all think they are Gods personal gift to women and in a culture where a second wife is a normality rather than an exception is very hard.
+For dating in a land of macho men that all think they are God’s personal gift to women and in a culture where a second wife is a normality rather than an exception is very hard.
 Especially when you have no aspirations to be a second wife or a side chick.

-So when I found out that after careful selection I still fell in the trap of word games and vague avoidance of a guy in another relationship with at least 1 woman, I broke up with him without even blinking an eye.
+So when I found out that after careful selection I still fell into the trap of word games and vague avoidance of a guy in another relationship with at least 1 woman, I broke up with him without even blinking an eye.
 I never had any aspirations to be a mistress, a second, a side chick.

-And beside me wanting to be a mistress or not, he knew my rules, my principles and he agreed on them, he promised me exclusiveness and monogamy.
+And besides me wanting to be a mistress or not, he knew my rules, my principles and he agreed on them, he promised me exclusiveness and monogamy.
 The only thing he forgot to mention was that he was in a relationship.
 Even when I asked him directly if I was the only girlfriend in his life, he lied straight to my face.
 He totally disrespected me and used me for his own needs.

 He was out of my life the moment I found out about his relationship with the other woman.
 I did not even feel the need for closure.
 I was over and done with him.